Visit us

 We carry a satellite InReach device for emergency use.

-We have an outhouse with toilet paper and hand sanitizer in the prairie camp and home base camp.
+We have an outhouse with toilet paper in the prairie camp and home base camp.

 We’ll provide water filters and / or clean water.